JamesHBickerton/DevNotes/Notes/html.md

 Comments can be made using the <!--task still to do->

+a <'section'> element can be used to give the html meaning rather than a <'div'> for web design, as a <'div'> element holds no semantic meaning.

 <'meta charset="UTF-8/'> - meta stands for meta data (data about the data).
 Charset is the character set and then UTF-8 encapsulates all the characters we use in the english language.

 A good structure to have at the top of your CSS stylesheet is as follows: <strong>This is used as a global reset</strong> to make it easier to style our pages.